 Picture the scene: you are a celebrity who has invited Bill Murray to your party.
 And you can’t just throw a party as a celebrity, because all your other celebrity pals have massively conflicting schedules, so you have to plan meticulously for months in advance.
-And if your party is rubbish, the press will know, and you’ll became known for being unable to throw a party.
+And if your party is rubbish, the press will know, and that will mean you’ll become known for being some sort of celebrity loser unable to do something as basic as throw a party.
+That’s pressure.

 Soon you stop answering Bill Murray’s calls.
 Bill Murray is a liability.
 You can’t trust Bill Murray not to make a scene.
 Every invite to the theatre conjures horrible premonitions of Bill Murray storming the stage in a zorb.
-Every promise to ‘just hang out’ runs the risk of Bill Murray inviting a local scout regiment round your house and playing an impromptu game of baseball in your living room with your Grammy.
-Every ‘quiet night in’ will undoubtedly end with both of you embroiled in a police car chase, except you’re both blackout drunk and riding elephants you’ve stolen from a Las Vegas casino.
+Every promise to ‘just hang out’ runs the risk of Bill Murray inviting a local scout regiment round your house and playing an impromptu game of baseball in your living room with your Grammy as a bat.
+Every ‘quiet night in’ will undoubtedly end with both of you embroiled in a police chase, blackout drunk and riding elephants you’ve stolen from a Las Vegas casino.

-Take Bill Murray’s behaviour out of the context of him being a beloved celebrity and it’s actually pretty tragic and quite bleak.
-Any other 65-year-old man turning up alone, off their face and uninvited to student parties would almost certainly find themselves arrested in normal circumstances.
-You’d be putting in a few concerned calls to his family members, at least.
+Take Bill Murray’s behaviour out of the context of him being a beloved celebrity and it’s actually bleak and tragic.
+In normal circumstances, a 65-year-old man turning up alone, off their face and uninvited to student parties would almost certainly find themselves arrested.
+You’d be putting in a few concerned calls to their family members, at least.

-But because Bill Murray has his cult ‘Bill Murray’ persona, we don’t see a near-pensioner erratically stumbling drunk from house party to festival bar and back again, we don't see what would be extremely generously described as a 'cry for help' in anyone else, we see Bill Freaking Murray, doing what he wants and living life to the fullest.
+But because Bill Murray has his cult ‘Bill Murray’ persona, we don’t see a near-pensioner erratically stumbling blind-drunk from house party to festival bar and back again.
+We don’t see what we would generously describe as a ‘cry for help’ in anyone else.
+We see Bill Freaking Murray, doing what he wants and living life to the fullest.
 And we cheer him on.

-This weekend’s proposed bartending stunt is an alarming development in Bill Murray’s quest for something to do and people to drink with.
-Usually, he does this stuff entirely unannounced, but this time he’s let everyone know in advance.
-There will be multiple times as many people there as usual.
+This weekend’s proposed bartending stunt is an alarming development in Bill Murray’s quest for something to do and people to get hammered with.
+Usually, he does this stuff entirely unannounced, but this time he’s let everyone know in advance, so there will be multiple times as many fans in attendance as usual.
 He’s desperate for company.
 As vampires need blood to remain young, a ravenous Bill Murray roams the globe, looking for more strangers to drink with, to party with, to witness to his disgraces.